LyceanEM/LyceanEM-Python/docs/source/auto_examples/01_aperture_projection.rst

     wavelength = 3e8 / 10e9

 ..
 GENERATED FROM PYTHON SOURCE LINES 48-52

 Geometries
 ------------------------
-In order to make things easy to start, an example geometry has been included within LyceanEM for a UAV, and the open3d trianglemesh structures can be accessed by importing the data subpackage
+In order to make things easy to start, an example geometry has been included within LyceanEM for a UAV, and the meshio trianglemesh structures can be accessed by importing the data subpackage

 ..
 GENERATED FROM PYTHON SOURCE LINES 52-58